 The research is a comprehensive understanding of the barriers and challenges faced in New Jersey.
-But limitations of the research include that New Jersey is unique, in that it is the most densely populated state, that it has a single transit provider for the entire state as well as designated state funds for every county in the New Jersey to provide paratransit services for individuals with disabilities and seniors.
+But limitations of the study include that New Jersey is unique in that it is the most densely populated state, has a single transit provider for the entire state, and designated state funds for every county in New Jersey to provide paratransit services for individuals with disabilities and seniors.
 While many of the results and recommendations are universal, others are unique to New Jersey and may not be applicable elsewhere.

-Another area of interest in my research has been to analyze the impact that various autistic characteristics and/or traits have on utilizing various modes of transportation.
+Another area of interest in my research has been to analyze the impact of various autistic characteristics or traits on utilizing multiple modes of transportation.
 This area of research has allowed for an understanding of how the characteristics can impact independent travel and mobility.
 I believe it is the first step in developing methodologies to provide support, services, or other accommodations to be studied and developed that will allow for independent travel and mobility for adults on the Autism Spectrum.